 9. Turks and Caicos

-Just southeast of the Bahamas, you’ll reach Turks and Caicos.
-The slightly more secluded archipelago is inclusive of 40 islands split in two by the Turks Island Passage — a vast 7,200-foot-deep (2,200m) underwater trench.
+Just southeast of the Bahamas, you’ll find Turks and Caicos.
+This secluded archipelago is made up of 40 islands split in two by the Turks Island Passage — a vast 7,200-foot (2,200-meter) deep underwater trench.
 The most popular of the islands is Providenciales.
-It holds extraordinarily colorful reef walls as well as nurse shark gatherings between July and September.
+It is home to colorful reef walls as well as gatherings of nurse sharks between July and September.

-Turks and Caicos is particularly bucket-list-worthy, because it’s one of the best Caribbean countries for scuba diving with megafauna.
-From January to March, the trench serves as an underwater passageway for schools of migrating marine life.
-Indeed, humpback whales, turtles, and dolphins can all be seen here.
+Turks and Caicos is particularly worthy of your diving bucket list because it’s one of the best Caribbean destinations for scuba diving with marine megafauna.
+From January to March, the trench serves as an underwater highway for schools of migrating marine life.
+Humpback whales, turtles and dolphins can all be seen here.

-The islands include unbeatable wall dives in the Caribbean with submerged cliffs.
+Turks and Caicos offers unbeatable wall dives in the Caribbean thanks to its submerged cliffs.
 Local drop-offs and caverns are populated with nudibranchs and other macro life.
-In addition, Salt Cay’s HMS Endymion wreck is a must-see wreck in this less tourist-heavy destination.
+Salt Cay’s HMS Endymion is a must-see wreck in this destination that is slightly off the more trodden tourist path.

 A coral reef with orange sea stars sitting just beneath the surface in Aruba, one of the best diving resorts in the Caribbean